DoWellLabs/100007-DoWell-Topic-Generation-Package/README.md

   [![Product Name Screen Shot][question-screenshot]]

-5. <p>If the steps are completed successfully you will recieve a popup message</p>
+1. <p>If the steps are completed successfully you will see the generated text and more </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>